edsu/diary/README.md

 ---

+## 6/1/2023

+Today, I found myself lost in thought, *gazing* upon my *gerad* *crucifixion* painting in the living room while *consigning* my deepest, darkest thoughts to my old *Pisgah*.
+I feel a strange blend of *couragious* energy and fear, almost as if I have *lusted* after the idea of finally confronting these feelings that I've been *hiding* for so long.
+The process I am now embarking on seems akin to an unending and *bemoaning* cycle of *retributions*.
+I spent most of today at a *merrymaking*, surrounded by friends, my laughter barely heard over the cacophony of joyous conversations and the *upharsin* of long-forgotten memories, with my *saver* of a partner *surveying* my every move to make sure I was well fed.
+Even at the party, my thoughts kept racing with *surmisings* of my future and how my courage might someday carry me to the top of my metaphorical Mount *Pisgah*.
+How interesting it is the way the mind connects events and emotions, turning a joyous occasion into a moment of reflection and *feedin*' my soul on bittersweet nostalgia.
+This *gauzy* veil that shrouds my heart hangs between *unripe* hopefulness and the heavy reality that lies before me.

 ## 5/31/2023

 *Golly*, I feel rather *grumpy* today.
 It all started when I spotted my favorite *bodice* with *piggledy* *shingles* all over it, as if a wicked elf had come in the night intent on ruining my attire.
 I was presented with quite the *dilemma* – I couldn't possibly wear this to the family function at *Bindergasse* without facing mortified glares or worse, *grovellingly* sympathetic smiles from my snobbish cousins.
 Ruined as it were, I decided on a *neutralizing* course of action, so I hastily coated the affected areas with liberal *washes* of warm soapy water.
 As I scrubbed, my thoughts wandered to the mysterious woman who had *parked* her *assir*-steed outside the village *Tonans* earlier.
 Her imperious gaze had defiled an otherwise lovely morning.
 Was it her glare that infected my *bodice*, or was it truly a case of *imagined* mischief?
 Perhaps it was simply the remnants of the hastily established *entente* between her *hunde* and the stray cat, *Snell*.
 I sighed to think of this surreal amalgamation of events, vaguely wondering if perhaps my life was spiraling into inconclusive chaos.